maxto/ubique/README.md

 - Interpolation and Regression Analysis
 - Quantitative Analysis: performance and risk metrics

-The project aims to create an environment for mathematical and statistical analysis in Javascript and Node.js, alternative to MATLAB®, for scientific client-server applications.
+The project aims to create an environment for mathematical and statistical analysis in Javascript and Node.js, alternative to MATLAB&copy;, for scientific client-server applications.

 View [History](HISTORY.md)